 1. Volunteer: When we dedicate some time to champion a cause and help others who need it most, our problems are swiftly put into perspective.
 Whether you choose to give your time at a food bank, a tutoring center, or an animal shelter, you’ll notice a weight lifted off your shoulders.

 2. Read a memoir: What better way is there to shift our mindset and be immersed in another human’s worldview than by opening a book?
 After turning the first page of a memoir of your choice, you’ll hopefully feel yourself begin to distance from, well, yourself!

 3. Unplug: We’ve heard this tip countless of times, but how many of us have actually gone through with a social media detox?
 By eliminating a major source of our anxiety, we can give ourselves the freedom to live our lives on our own terms.
 Delete your social media apps, even just for a weekend, and relish in the notification-free moments.

 4. Foster a fluff: Okay, maybe your apartment isn’t dog-friendly, or maybe your roommate’s allergic to cats.
 But even a bouquet of flowers can train your brain to put another’s needs before your own — sentient or not.

 5. People watch with purpose: One morning when you’re not frantically rushing to the office, carve out some time to sip your coffee while observing the people walking by.
 Pay attention to their interactions, and imagine possible scenarios from a place of empathy.
 People-watching can be its own form of meditation.

 6. Get curious: Next time you meet up with a friend, resist the urge to launch into the latest gossip or workplace woes.
 Instead, have a few questions to ask them — not only about their day, but how they’re really doing.
-Then lean in and really listen.
+Then lean in and listen.